hashicorp/setup-nomad-pack/README.md

 Optionally, set any and all [environment variables](https://developer.hashicorp.com/nomad/docs/commands#environment-variables) as required for your Nomad cluster.

 > **Warning**
-> Running services such as Nomad on a publicly accessible port without authentication is a decidedly bad idea.
+> Running services such as Nomad on a publicly accessible port without authentication may be harmful.
 >
 > Consult with your security team to define an access policy that meets your organization's security demands.